[Holodeck:

 [Bridge]

-TUVOK: Is the anomaly responsible for the comm system malfunction?
+TUVOK: Is the anomaly responsible for the comm. system malfunction?

-if we don't get out of its way, it's going to intercept us in less than
+we don't get out of its way, it's going to intercept us in less than

 ten minutes.